 Although keeping a food journal can be time-consuming and tedious at times, that doesn’t mean it has to be a pain!
 With a little personality, practice, and patience, your time spent on maintaining a healthy diet plan can pay off.
-Don’t get discouraged and remember to make the process uniquely your own, and soon you’ll be documenting the results of your journey!
+Don’t get discouraged and remember to make the process uniquely your own, and soon you’ll be documenting the results of your health journey!

 What are your tried-and-true food journal and basic health tips?
 Share them with the world and leave us a comment!

 Is OneShare Health Christian health insurance?
 Learn more about our Christian health care sharing ministry!

 We’re Not Insurance, We’re Better.
 Want to See How?

 Reap the undeniable benefits of joining one of the most Member-friendly health sharing ministries in the nation: OneShare Health!
 If you’re looking to break free from traditional health insurance, OneShare Health is not insurance, but instead is an ACA-exempt Health Care Sharing Ministry!
 Our health sharing Programs provide affordable health care options that suit your needs—and your budget.
 Enroll in one of our cost-saving Programs for as low as $1151 a month, and receive access to Mental Health resources, prescription discounts, Clever HealthTM Smart Virtual Care (Telemedicine), next-day Effective Dates2, and more!

 Let us join you on your health care journey – become a Member of OneShare’s healthshare Family right now!

 “Do not withhold good from those to whom it is due, when it is in your power to act.”